ginalamp/NFT_Twitter_Evolution/README.md

 ```

 ### Running topic frequency on multiple topics
-After running the above, you can get each topic's frequency as well as a merged frequency graph by running the code below.
+After running the above, you can get each topic's frequency as well as a merged frequency graph by running the code below in the Python interpreter.
 By default, this will merge a graph with topics 1, 5, 6, and 7.
 To change this, see the `plot_frequency_merge_time()` function in `src/scripts/frequency.py`.

 ```py
 import frequency as f